Impact on Aboriginal Detainees and Human Rights

 In response, several community leaders and legal experts have called for a comprehensive review of the current bail laws.
 They argue that reforms should focus on reducing incarceration rates and promoting community-based solutions that address the root causes of crime.
 The current approach is seen as unsustainable, and without immediate intervention, the overcrowding issue is likely to worsen, leading to further human rights violations and straining the justice system even more.

-There is a growing consensus that meaningful change requires collaboration between the government, community organizations, and indigenous groups to develop justice policies that are fair, effective, and respectful of human rights.
+There is a growing consensus that meaningful change requires collaboration between the government, community organisations, and indigenous groups to develop justice policies that are fair, effective, and respectful of human rights.
 This collaborative effort will be vital in creating a justice system that truly serves the needs of all Victorians.

 Source: newshub.medianet.com.au